mdsheikabdulla572-svg/codealpha_ai_internship/README.md

-# CodeAlpha Translation tool Project 🤖
+# CodeAlpha Translation tool & chatbot Project 🤖

 This is a simple chatbot built using Python.